A deeper look into systemic abuses of power, their causes, and the ways people can keep themselves and others safe

 Sexual misconduct is the second most frequent type of reported abuse of police power, it is also statistically twice as likely that a law enforcement officer will commit (or be accused of commiting) a sexual assault when compared to an average citizen.
 Of officers who were reported for serious sexual misconduct 51% of cases reported also involved minors.

-One could also make the argument that the bizarre disparity in very specific statistics, sexual assault for example, between law enforcement and the general public indicates that there may, indeed, be two very different types of “rotten” at work here.
-Certain individuals indicate that there is a certain sickness that seems to infect the police (similar to that which afflicts the Catholic priesthood); individuals like:
+One could also make the argument that the bizarre disparity in very specific statistics, sexual assault for example, between law enforcement and the general public indicates that there may, indeed, be two very different types of “rotten” at work here:

 1. 41 year old deputy Dale L. Tompkins, who just last year was alleged to have exchanged sexual favors for legal ones on multiple occasions (including having “consensual” sex on the hood of his police car with a woman in custody after she “agreed” to in exchange for her freedom).